Ovechkin scores 35th goal in Capitals' 3-2 win over Sabres

 Play continued until the next whistle with 6:13 left, when a review determined the puck went in.

+Carlson said the Capitals can take some positives out of a trip in which they opened with a 4-3 overtime loss at Winnipeg and then beat Minnesota 5-2.

+"The stinker, everyone talks about it," Carlson said, referring the loss at Chicago.
+"But we played a lot of good minutes of hockey on this trip."

-NOTES: A few hours before the opening faceoff, the Capitals acquired D Michal Kempny in a trade with the Chicago Blackhawks for a conditional 2018 third-round pick. ...
-Sabres recalled G Linus Ullmark from AHL Rochester to back up Johnson with starter Robin Lehner day to day with a lower body injury. ...
-After being held without a shot in a 7-1 loss at Chicago on Saturday, Ovechkin got two of Washington's 14 shots in the first period.
+NOTES: A few hours before the opening faceoff, the Capitals acquired D Michal Kempny in a trade with Chicago for a conditional 2018 third-round pick. ...
+Trotz laughed in describing the phone conversation he had in welcoming Kempny to the team.
+"I told him, we're not as bad as he saw in Chicago," Trotz said. ...
+Buffalo recalled G Linus Ullmark from AHL Rochester to back up Johnson.
+Ullmark was returned to the minors immediately after the game.

 UP NEXT

-Sabres: Play next two on road, starting at Detroit Red Wings on Thursday.
+Sabres: Play their next two on the road, starting at the Detroit Red Wings on Thursday.

 More NHL hockey: https://apnews.com/tag/NHLhockey